 How do you determine the lines (Spreads, Over/Unders, etc.) used?

 We monitor the lines of 10+ sportsbooks hourly to create Consensus odds.
-For experts that submit their picks via our Expert Platform, their predictions are made using these lines.
 For example, an expert may make a pick on Tuesday for the Eagles (-4) over the Falcons.
 If they decide on Thursday that they’d like to change their side to the Falcons, we allow this but the expert must use whatever the updated line is at the time they are changing the pick.
-For game picks we monitor that are not submitted directly via our Expert Platform, we pull in the picks and the recorded lines that were published.
+For game picks we monitor that are not submitted directly via our app/website, we pull in the picks and the recorded lines that were published.
 If a line does not match a line that we have tracked throughout the week via our monitored sportsbooks, we will discard the pick from our accuracy tracking.
 This ensures that all experts are only evaluated using genuine lines that were readily available to the public.

 Is it possible for experts to be evaluated on different lines for the same game?